-Alcoholic beverages and smoking are strictly prohibited aboard all ferry vessels.
+Alcoholic beverages and smoking are prohibited aboard all ferry vessels.

-Restrooms are available at each ferry terminal and on vessels.
+Restrooms are available at each terminal and on vessels.

-Pets are permitted on ferries, but they must be kept in vehicles or on leashes at all times, and owners must clean up after their pets.
-Horses must be transported on board in a horse trailer.
+Pets are permitted, but they must be kept in vehicles or on leashes at all times, and owners must clean up after them.
+Horses must be transported in a horse trailer.

 Safety & Security

-All ferry vessels have life vests, including those for children, for passenger capacity.
+All ferry vessels have life vests for passenger capacity, including those for children.
 Life rafts and rescue boats are also on board each vessel, along with a trained and certified crew with life-saving and CPR credentials.
-Each vessel also has a defibrillator on board and approved safety plans in place.
+Each vessel has a defibrillator on board and approved safety plans in place.